What Are Sitelinks?

 Your Site Can Appear More Trustworthy

-The appearance of sitelinks can also help build trust with searchers.
-Because you can tell them more about your site within the search results page.
+Sitelinks can also help build trust with searchers by giving them a clearer view of your site’s content.
 Sitelinks can also indicate a well-structured site.

 How to Get Sitelinks

-A well-structured site should group topically-related content together, organize those groups in a logical hierarchy, and highlight your most important pages.
+Group related content together, arrange these groups into a logical hierarchy, and emphasize the most important pages.

 Create an XML Sitemap

-An XML sitemap is a file that lists all the pages you want Google to index.
-This sitemap is important because it can help Google find pages more efficiently.
+An XML sitemap lists all the pages you want Google to index.
+It helps Google discover and crawl your pages more efficiently.

-Many content management systems (like WordPress, Wix, Squarespace, and Shopify) will create an XML sitemap for you automatically.
-Or you can use a sitemap generator.
+Many content management systems (like WordPress, Wix, Squarespace, and Shopify) generate an XML sitemap automatically.
+You can also use a sitemap generator.

-Google crawlers can find your XML sitemap on their own.
-But it’s a best practice to submit the sitemap manually in Google Search Console.
+Google can find your sitemap with its crawlers, but it is best practice to submit it in Google Search Console.

-To submit a sitemap, go to “Sitemaps” under the “Indexing” section within your Google Search Console property.
+To submit a sitemap, go to the “Sitemaps” section under “Indexing.”

 Link Internally to Strategic Pages

 Internal links help search engines understand how your pages are related.
-These links help Google understand your site’s structure, which may influence whether sitelinks are displayed for your site in search results.
+They help Google interpret your site’s structure, which may influence whether sitelinks appear in search results.

-By linking to related pages within your site, you’re providing more context on what the page is about.
-And showing Google that the linked pages have significance for your brand.
+By linking to related pages within your site, you provide more context about the page’s topic.
+You also show Google that these linked pages have significance to your brand.

-Link to important pages (top-level pages such as about and services) and pages that encourage engagement or conversion (like products and tools pages).
+Link to important pages (like top-level “about” or “services” pages) and to pages that encourage engagement or conversions (like product and tools pages).

-The example below shows multiple sitelinks to different pages that tell you more about the company.
-Along with links to a page with a racquet finder tool, and product category pages:
+The example below shows multiple sitelinks to different pages that describe the company, plus a page with a racquet finder tool and product category pages:

 Use Concise, Relevant Internal Link Anchor Text

 Anchor text is the visible text of a hyperlink.
-It helps Google (and users) determine what the linked page is about.
-Using concise and relevant anchor text Google-recommended best practice.
+It helps Google and users recognize what the linked page is about.
+Using concise, relevant anchor text is a recommended best practice from Google.

 - Exact match: In our guide to [SEO strategy]